 The 2013 budget would increase the local property tax rate to $13.33 per $1,000 of valuation, an increase of 21 cents, or 1.6 percent.
 With the average home in town valued at $374,500, the new tax rate would result in the average tax bill increasing $78.54 to $4,992 a year.

 The town is requesting a $700,000 fire truck to replace a 28-year-old vehicle.
 The article is recommended by the Select Board, but not by the Finance Committee.
 The purchase request will also appear on the May 14 town elections, where voters will decide whether to exempt it from Proposition 21Ž2.

 Voters also will be asked to approve $4.5 million for upgrades to the wastewater treatment plant.
-The town received a competitive 2 percent loan for those improvements, and the funds will be paid back over time through sewer rates.

 Another article seeks the approval of a tax break agreement for the presumed buyers of the former fire station on Castle Street.
 The agreement is believed to be the last major hurdle between the town and 20 Castle Street, LLC, in finalizing its deal.